What is SEPA and how does it work?

 Costs of using SEPA

-The cost of sending money via SEPA transfers varies depending on which bank is used, however SEPA transfers generally cost the same amount as a local domestic bank transfer, which means that they're usually free.
+The cost of sending money via SEPA transfers varies depending on which bank is used, however, SEPA transfers generally cost the same amount as a local domestic bank transfer, which means that they're usually free.
 However, a small number of banks may charge you an extra fee for SEPA transfers if they also charge an extra fee to make local bank transfers within the same country.

-Using traditional methods of transferring money from an account in one country to a recipient account in another is costly and has other hidden costs, such as the foreign exchange rate, which is a market rate but banks often offer wider ‘spread’ (the difference between bid and ask price), meaning a worse rate is given than the market rate, and often add fees which can be between 15 and 150 Euros depending on the bank and transaction.
+Using traditional methods of transferring money from an account in one country to a recipient account in another is costly and has other hidden costs, such as the foreign exchange rate, which is a market rate, but banks often offer wider 'spread' (the difference between the bid and ask price), meaning a worse rate is given than the market rate, and often add fees which can be between 15 and 150 Euros depending on the bank and transaction.

 Therefore, SEPA payments are far quicker and far cheaper than traditional methods of making international transfers.